No love in the time of Corona

 The threat of deportation comes from other quarters as well.
 President Donald Trump in the United States thinks that Haiti is a "shithole country" and wants to deport the more than 56,000 Haitians who were granted Temporary Protected Status (TPS) after the 2010 earthquake.
 The issue is stuck in the American judicial system for the time being.
 The Haitians are allowed to remain in the US until 4 January 2021.
 What will happen thereafter is uncertain.
 In the worst case, there will be mass deportations from the most COVID 19-infested country in the world, in a situation when the virus is still active, with all that this may imply.
 (The US is today continually deporting Haitians that do not enjoy TPS, in spite of the pandemic).

-A state of emergency has been announced, with a curfew between 8 PM and 5 AM.
-Meetings of more than 10 people are discouraged.
-Schools, churches and voodoo peristyles have been closed.
+A state of emergency was announced, with a curfew between 8 PM and 5 AM.
+Meetings of more than 10 people were discouraged.
+Schools, churches and voodoo peristyles were closed.
 The textile factories were also closed at the beginning of the epidemic in the country but were reopened after a month at 30 percent capacity, to ensure that social distance can be upheld.
 Given that Haiti is a poor country, most people cannot afford not to work, resulting in an unpalatable trade-off: between having an income and a higher risk of contamination on the one hand, and unemployment and increased malnutrition on the other.
 Staying at home is an option only for the well-to-do.
+The Haitian schools were reopened in August.

 The Haitian health care system is close to dismal, even in regular times.
 In spite of the overwhelming needs of the country, the share of the health sector in the government budget was reduced from 17 percent in 2004 to 4 percent in 2017–18, and between 2012–13 and 2017–18, investments in the health sector were reduced by almost 94 percent.
 In 2017–18, more money was put into the Senate and the Chamber of Deputies than into health.
 At the same time President Moïse began the resurrection of the Haitian army, which had been abolished in 1995 and had served no other purpose than the oppression of the Haitian population.